iizadyar/MAC/README.md

 ## ## MACs Strategy

 ## MAC- Modifications to the messages are reported

-One of the major problems in the deaddrop utility is that messages could be modified without the knowledge of the recipient.
-To address this problem, a message authentication code (MAC)  was included with each message in the database.
-In the code, after a message is successfully sent, the code generates a MAC for that message using the generateMAC function.
-The generateMAC function takes a message and returns a MAC using the crypto module in Node.js.
-The MAC is calculated using the generateMAC function, which takes a hashing algorithm (in this case, SHA256), a secret key, and the message as input.
-The generateMAC function then returns the MAC as a hexadecimal string.
-When a message is sent, the saveMessage function stores the MAC along with the message in the database.
-When a message is received, the verifyMAC function is called to verify the MAC.
-The verifyMAC function takes the message, the MAC, and the secret key as input, calculates the MAC using the same method as the sender, and compares the calculated MAC with the received MAC.
+A message authentication code (MAC) was included with each message in the database.
+In the code, after a message is successfully sent, the generateMAC function takes a string as input and generates a MAC using the crypto.createHmac function with the sha256 algorithm and a secret key.
+The generateMAC function returns the MAC as a hexadecimal string.
+When a message is sent, the saveMessage function stores the MAC along with the message in the database (as well as the sender and recipient (id)).
+The getMessagesForUser function retrieves messages from the database for a given user.
+It verifies the MAC for each message using the verifyMAC function before adding it to the list of messages to be returned.
+The verifyMAC function takes two strings as input: the original message and the MAC generated for that message.
+It also uses crypto.createHmac function with the same algorithm and secret key to generate a MAC for the original message, then compare the two MACs to check if they match.
 If the two MACs match, the message is considered to be authentic and has not been tampered.
-The utility displays a message to the user should th emessage be modified, i.e., if the integrity of the message can not be verified.
+The utility displays a message to the user should the message be modified, i.e., if the integrity of the message can not be verified.

 const generateMAC = (data: string): string => {
   const hmac = crypto.createHmac("sha256", secret);